lzlfred/MTreeMapRepo/README.md

 MTreeMapRepo
 ============

-This project contains a M-Tree based Map written in Java
+This project contains a M-Tree based Map written in Java.
+I believe it operates correctly, though this code hasn't been strongly tested.

 A MTreeMap is a Map-like data-structure designed to efficiently support k-nearest-neighbor (kNN) searches, range searches, as well as regular Map style put/get operations.
 To support kNN